Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_choice.md

 # Choose Your Times Table

-Let the user choose which times table to see!
+Let the user choose which times table to practice!
+Press Run and type a number like 7 or 9 - see that times table!

-## What to Do
-1. Press Run
-2. Type a number like 7 or 9!

 ```python
 print("=== TIMES TABLE PRACTICE ===")